Translation of the Final Fantasy IV Documents on Settings Book

 A Kingdom That Has Prospered through the Minstrel Family of the Gilberts

 North of Baron lies a little merchant nation situated in the center of the Damcyan Desert.
-It was originally a little settlement sprung from an oasis, but as it became a travel stop-over point, trade between fellow travelers started up there, and a market naturally formed of its own accord.
-It was Gilbert, the boss of all its brokers, through whom Damcyan came to be unified as a nation.
+It began as a tiny settlement sprung from an oasis, but it eventually became a stop-over point for travelers - who then began trading with each other, forming a market of their own accord.
+It was Gilbert, the boss of all the market's brokers, through whom Damcyan came to be unified as a nation.
 Gilbert also introduced the concept of currency to the market.
-The world's present unit of currency, the "gil", takes its name from the man.
+The world's present unit of currency, the "gil," takes its name from the man.

-But getting back on topic, that the house of Gilbert was able to ascend to the Damcyan throne was not solely due to business acumen.
-Originally, great numbers of giant vermin called Sandworms infested the Damcyan Desert, attacking many travelers, and the whole of Damcyan suffered great losses many times over.
-Then, one day, under these circumstances, the entire Gilbert family came to Damcyan.
-Unfortunately, that very night, the country was attacked by Sandworms - but, just then, out of nowhere, the sound of voices raised in song flowed forth.
-At that, the Sandworms instantly retreated to the desert one after another.
+Returning to the topic at hand, however, it was not business acumen alone that brought the house of Gilbert to the Damcyan throne.
+Originally, hordes of giant vermin called Sandworms infested the Damcyan Desert, attacking many travelers and inflicting great losses upon the whole of Damcyan many times over.
+It was under these circumstances that the entire Gilbert family one day came to Damcyan.
+Unfortunately, that very night, the country was attacked by Sandworms - but, just then, out of nowhere, the monsters were interrupted by the sound of voices raised in song.
+At this sound, the Sandworms fled to the desert in droves.
 The singing voices belonged to the Gilbert family.

 [Same thing as with Baron; just a map, no surprises in territorial boundaries.]